 Always packed with tourists and locals, the heart of Chinatown is filled with open-air stalls selling everything you need and the stuff you are not sure about!
 There is a good reason why this street is called bargain hunter’s paradise.
 Here you can find football jerseys, fake handbags, fake watches (not to mention Rolex as well!), sunglasses, flip-flops, caps and toys.

-If you are here for cheap souvenirs and gifts to bring home, the Petaling Street is the right spot.
+If you are here for cheap souvenirs and gifts to bring home, Petaling Street is the right spot.

-If you are feeling thirsty, you can try the herbal tea or soy milk drink.
-The stalls are easy to spot because you can see the queue and located right in the center of Petaling Street.
+If you are feeling thirsty, you can try herbal tea or soy milk drink.
+The stalls are easy to spot because you can see the queue and locate right in the center of Petaling Street.
 If you are looking for desserts or snacks, try one of the Muah Chee with various fruit flavors (steamed sticky dough coated with sugar and crushed roasted peanuts).

-Getting There: Get off at Pasar Seni Station on the LRT Kelana Jaya Line or MRT Sungai Buloh/ Kajang Line.
+Getting there: Get off at Pasar Seni Station on the LRT Kelana Jaya Line or MRT Sungai Buloh/ Kajang Line.
 You can also take the free Purple GOKL City Bus, get off and walk 100m along Jalan Hang Lekir.

 Bukit Bintang or Bintang Walk is located at KL’s Golden Triangle and is packed with modern shopping malls that sell all kinds of Asian and international brands.

-The Bintang Walk is the spot to shop until you drop with countless number of stores in every shopping complex, all lined up next to each other:
+The Bintang Walk is the spot to shop until you drop with a countless number of stores in every shopping complex, all lined up next to each other: